Trump Falls Silent On Stock Market Slump

 When it comes to the stock market, the Trump administration has suddenly entered a quiet period.

 The president, who frequently boasted when the stock market was hitting record highs, has said nothing about the market's stomach-churning gyrations in the past few days.
+The Dow Jones industrial average lost a total of 7 percent on Friday and Monday, before bouncing back on Tuesday with a gain of more than 2 percent.
+The S&P 500 and Nasdaq experienced similar swings.

-Treasury Secretary Steven Mnuchin also avoided the subject in prepared remarks to the House Financial Services Committee.
+Treasury Secretary Steven Mnuchin avoided the subject in prepared remarks to the House Financial Services Committee.
 When pressed, Mnuchin told lawmakers that the market is not cause for concern.

 "First I would say, we are very focused on the long-term economic growth and we believe that the policies that we've enacted, including tax reform, are very positive for long-term economic growth," Mnuchin told lawmakers.
 "The stock market is up significantly — over 30 percent — since President Trump was elected.
 We're monitoring the stock markets.
 They're functioning very well."

-White House press secretary Sarah Huckabee Sanders also tried to redirect the conversation after the Dow Jones industrial average plunged 1,175 points on Monday.
+White House press secretary Sarah Huckabee Sanders also tried to redirect the conversation after the Dow plunged 1,175 points on Monday.

 The official silence on the stock market would have been the norm in any previous administration.
 But it marks a departure for Trump and his team.
 The president has not been shy about claiming credit as the market climbed thousands of points in the past 15 months.

 "The stock market has smashed one record after another, gaining $8 trillion and more in value in just this short period of time," Trump boasted during last week's State of the Union address.
-"The great news for Americans' 401(k), retirement, pension and college savings accounts have gone through the roof."
+"The great news for Americans — 401(k), retirement, pension and college savings accounts have gone through the roof."

 At a factory tour in Pennsylvania last month, Trump kidded workers about the stock gains in their retirement plans.